In This Article

 Pros:

-- Well-balanced and durable constructions with wide-toe cages and zero drops
+- Well-balanced and durable constructions with spacious toe boxes and zero-drop soles

 - Eco-friendly and sustainable packaging

-- Loops at the shoe back for a simple slip-on process
+- Loops at the back for a simple slip-on process

 Cons: